 Ingham County Clerk Barb Byrum's Office is open for walk-in customers at the Mason Office and Lansing Branch Office at the Veteran’s Memorial Courthouse.
 Please note, this announcement does not include the Circuit Court Clerk's Office.

-Many transactions may be conducted online at clerk.ingham.org or via email and US Mail, but please expect delays in request processing times due to limited staff access:
+Many transactions may be conducted online at clerk.ingham.org or via email or US Mail.

 Certified copies of Birth, Marriage, Death, and Military Discharge records

 Permanent Absent Voter Ballot Online Sign-Up